jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wand, rare (requires attunement by a spellcaster)

 This wand has 7 charges.
-While holding it, you can use an action to expend 1 or more of its charges to cast the [[lightning bolt]] spell (save DC 15) from it.
+While holding it, you can use an action to expend 1 or more of its charges to cast the [[Lightning Bolt]] spell (save DC 15) from it.
 For 1 charge, you cast the 3rd-level version of the spell.
 You can increase the spell slot level by one for each additional charge you expend.

 The wand regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.